MaxGruebmeyer/info1-sweeper/README.md

 ### Building via Taskfile

 The recommended way to build our project on Windows or Linux is via our project's [Taskfile](https://taskfile.dev/).
+Then you can build and run the project with a single command - `task run`.

-Just run `task build` to build src to `./bin`.
+Alternatively, if you just want to build the project you can run `task build` to build the sourcecode to `./bin`.
 This also creates the executable `./bin/minesweeper.out`, which you can use to run the program.

-Optionally you can pass the following parameters to `task build`:
+Optionally you can pass the following parameters to `task build` or `task run`:

 - OUTPUT_FOLDER: The folder to build to.
 Falls back to the $OUTPUT_FOLDER environment variable or 'bin' if no environment variable is set.
+Note that this cannot handle folders containing spaces!
 - CFLAGS: The compiler flags to use.
 Falls back to the $CFLAGS environment variable or '-Wall -Wextra -ansi -pedantic' if no environment variable is set.

-Provide them in the following way: `task build OUTPUT_FOLDER='my-output-folder' CFLAGS='-ansi'`
+Provide them in the following way: `task run OUTPUT_FOLDER='my-output-folder' CFLAGS='-ansi'`

 #### Open Taskfile Todos